exercism/rust/exercises/practice/sieve/.approaches/introduction.md

 Results

 ```
-// for in range
+// for in ranges with filter
 test limit_of_1000 ... bench:       5,678 ns/iter (+/- 773)

-// filter_map
+// range and filter_map
 test limit_of_1000 ... bench:       6,448 ns/iter (+/- 430)
 ```